Sodomy law: Ethiopia

-Kenya

-Expressions of homosexuality are illegal under Kenyan statutes and carry a maximum penalty of 14 years' imprisonment, or 21 years under certain aggravating circumstances.
-Sex acts between women are mentioned under the gender-neutral term "person" in Section 162 of the Penal Code and are enforced equally.
-On 28 November 2010, Prime Minister Raila Odinga called for women or men engaging in same-sex activity to be arrested.

-Jamaica

-In Jamaica, homosexuality is illegal.
-Consensual sexual intercourse between same-sex partners is legally punishable by up to 10 years of imprisonment with hard labour.
+The Gambia

+Homosexuality is illegal in the Gambia for both women and men.

+Ghana

+Male homosexuality has been illegal in Ghana since 1892 (when Ghana was known as the Gold Coast).
+Female homosexuality is de facto legal.

+Grenada

+Under the Grenada Criminal Code, Section 431, the offense of “unnatural crime” is committed by way of sexual intercourse per anum, i.e., anal penetration.
+Such an offense is punishable by imprisonment for ten years.
+As well, female homosexuality is illegal under public indecency laws.

+Guinea

+Female and male homosexuality is illegal in Guinea.

 Guyana

 In common with other former British colonies, Guyana had criminal codes imposed by its colonial rulers.
 Prohibitions against "buggery", "gross indecency", and "indecent behavior" were widely enacted across the British Empire in the nineteenth century.
 Although the terms are not explicitly defined in law, their English common law interpretation was well established by the time the Criminal Law (Offences) Act (1893) was introduced in Guyana.
 The country inherited the Act itself and the common law understanding of its provisions; these were retained following independence, long after the repeal of such offences in Britain.

-The criminalization of same-sex activity under the Act are contained in the following provisions:'
+The criminalization of same-sex activity under the Act is contained in the following provisions:'

+Section 351 Any male person who, in public or private, commits, or is a party to the commission, or procures or attempts to procure the commission, by any male person, of any act of gross indecency with any other male person shall be guilty of a misdemeanour and liable to imprisonment for two years.